calvinmetcalf/intercal/README.txt

 file provided to compile the program if you can't compile using the usual POSIX methods via configure and make.
-(Unlike some previous releases of C-INTERCAL, the configure/make process can work under DJGPP; invoke the configure script as 'sh configdj.sh' (without the sparks), and run make as normal.
+(Unlike some previous releases of C-INTERCAL, the configure/make process can work under DJGPP; invoke the configure script as 'sh config.sh' (without the sparks), and run make as normal.
 However, this requires that you've installed quite a few utilities in addition to just gcc, including at least bash, perl, sed, tr and make, but possibly other things I missed.)
-Once the implementation has been built, you can install it by adding the \bin subdirectory to your PATH environment variable (at either end), or by using 'make install' (again without the sparks) if you got config.sh and make to work (which will copy the INTERCAL compiler into your main DJGPP installation direcrtories).
+Once the implementation has been built, you can install it by adding the \bin subdirectory to your PATH environment variable (at either end), or by using 'make install' (again without the sparks) if you got config.sh and make to work (which will copy the INTERCAL compiler into your main DJGPP installation directories).
 The temporary output from bison and flex is included in the distribution (for those people who don't have bison and flex, makeick will give error messages, but succeed anyway using the prebuilt versions).
 The districk.bat file will remove all